 Kids should always have access to a diverse range of writers and stories that reflect the reality of our globalised, multi-ethnic and multicultural world.
 But especially in September we want to celebrate children’s books in translation and highlight the amazing authors, illustrators, publishers and translators who help bring global stories to readers of English.

 We’ve included the names of illustrators and translators wherever we’ve been able to locate them!
+Please do let us know of any titles or information we’ve missed, thank you!

 This is an absorbing and thought-provoking story that takes its readers on an enchanting journey through the park to explore the meaning of friendship, change and happiness.